Shuyib/YT_dataviz/README.md

 Moreover, you'll be asked the same question for the next channel.
 Follow the same procedure.
 Except change the title of the graph like this.

-Please type in your title: "views for other channel from 2013 to 2017" [Press Enter]
+Please type in your title: "views for other channel from 2013 to 2017" [Press Enter/return]

-Please type in your y axis label "views" [Press Enter]
+Please type in your y axis label "views" [Press Enter/return]

-"views" [Press Enter]
+"views" [Press Enter/return]

 **Fingers crossed**